mserajnik/vmangos-deploy/README.md

 cp ./config/realmd.conf.example ./config/realmd.conf
 ```

-Next, you have to adjust the two configuration files you have just created for
+Next, adjust the two configuration files you have just created for your desired
-your desired setup.
-Configuration options relating to the database connection
+setup.
+The default configuration should work well as a starting point, but you
+may still want to adjust certain things such as the `GameType`, the `RealmZone`
+or `Anticheat.*` and `Warden.*` options.
+Descriptions are provided for each
+option in the configuration files, so you should be able to find your way
+around easily.

+> [!CAUTION]
+> Options relating to setup-specific things that vmangos-deploy relies on to
+> work correctly (like the database connections or configured directories such
-or directories (such as `DataDir` or `LogsDir`) should not be adjusted unless
+> as the `DataDir` or the `LogsDir`) should not be adjusted unless you
-you know what you are doing and want/need to change the default setup.
+> absolutely need to change them and are aware of the implications (e.g., which
+> other configuration options may need to be adjusted as well to avoid
+> discrepancies resulting in unexpected behavior).
+No support will be provided
+> for non-default setups.

 ### Adjusting the Docker Compose configuration